Tediferous/moms-website/README.md

 # moms-website

-My Mom wanted a website made so here we are :triumph:
+My Mom wanted a website so lets goooooooooooooooo

 ## Notes for Heroku